systemd/systemd/UIDS-GIDS.md

    call the `nobody` group `nogroup`.
 I wish they didn't.)

 3. 4294967295, aka "32bit `(uid_t) -1`" → This UID is not a valid user ID, as
-   setresuid(), chown() and friends treat -1 as a special request to not change the UID of the process/file.
+   `setresuid()`, `chown()` and friends treat -1 as a special request to not change the UID of the process/file.
 This UID is hence not available for assignment to users in the user database.

-4. 65535, aka "16bit `(uid_t) -1`" → Once upon a time `uid_t` used to be 16bit, and
+4. 65535, aka "16bit `(uid_t) -1`" → Before Linux kernel 2.4 `uid_t` used to be
-   programs compiled for that would hence assume that `(uid_t) -1` is 65535.
+   16bit, and programs compiled for that would hence assume that `(uid_t) -1` is 65535.
 This UID is hence not usable either.

 The `nss-systemd` glibc NSS module will synthesize user database records for the UIDs 0 and 65534 if the system user database doesn't list them.
 This means